thejud/text-processing-cookbook/README.md

 that I have found useful for various parts of the process.
-They are also tools and techniques that I find myself re-discovering periodically, so this document is both a reminder to myself about things that have worked for me, and potentially teaching tool for others.
+They are also tools and techniques that I find myself re-discovering periodically, so this document is both a reminder to myself about things that have worked for me, and potentially a teaching tool for others.
 Note that there are multiple approaches to almost every recipe I've listed here.

 Conventions: In code blocks, the command is left justified, while output from